hshi/AFQMCLAB/README.md

   //TODO: Lanczos: meausre dynamic correlation function exp(-b H) = 1 -b H -bb/2 *H*H. transfer particles from N to N+1,and N+1 to N

   //TODO: Read and Write use HDF5 file?
+For exact diagonal code, it should be good.

   //TODO: FFTW GURU interface